 Expand AllClick here for a more accessible version

-The URL for the new UC system and all unemployment claims activity will be: benefits.uc.pa.gov.
-You'll start using the new URL on June 8.
+The URL for the new UC system and all unemployment claims activity is benefits.uc.pa.gov.

 With the new UC system, you can file for benefits on a weekly or biweekly basis.
 However, in the system you will only see a “weekly” certification option.
 You do not need to select whether to file on a “weekly” or biweekly” basis.
 You will get paid according to when you file.

 You can now file for benefits in the new system on a weekly basis; the old system required biweekly certifications.
 Each weekly certification period begins on Sunday at 12am and ends on the following Saturday at 11:59pm.
 You can only file for each claim week one time.

 Currently, individuals may file for any missed weeks up to eight weeks preceding the day you are filing.
 You can expect to receive payments 2-3 business days after you file.

 The new system will NOT provide you with a confirmation email after filing.
 Instead, you will see a confirmation page within the new UC system.
 As you are filing, you may track your progress by referencing the green status bar at the top of each page.
 When the “Complete” section is checked green you are done filing for that week.